dalyIsaac/Whim/docs/docs/customize/keybinds.md

 ```csharp
 KeyModifiers AltShift = KeyModifiers.LAlt | KeyModifiers.LShift;
 ```
-A number of common modifiers combinations is also accessible from the <xref:Whim.IKeybind> interface.
+A number of common modifiers combinations are also accessible from the <xref:Whim.IKeybind> interface.

 To treat key modifiers like `LWin` and `RWin` the same, see <xref:Whim.IKeybindManager.UnifyKeyModifiers>.